 The Company has developed a strong two-tier internal control frameworkcomprising entity level controls and process level controls.
 The entity level controls ofthe Company include elements such as defined Code of Conduct Whistle Blower Policy /Vigil Mechanism rigorous management review and Management Information System (MIS) andstrong internal audit mechanism.
 The process level controls have been ensured byimplementing appropriate checks and balances to ensure adherence to Company policies andprocedures efficiency in operations and also reduce the risk of frauds.
 Regularmanagement oversight and rigorous periodic testing of internal controls makes the internalcontrols environment strong at the Company.
 The Audit Committee along with the Managementoversees results of the internal audit and reviews implementation on a regular basis.

 26. COMPOSITION OF THE AUDIT COMMITTEE:

-VI.
-INFORMATION FORMING PART OF THE BOARD?S REPORT PURSUANT TORULE 5 OF THE COMPANIES (APPOINTMENT AND REMUENRATION OF MANAGERIAL PERSONNEL) RULES2014:
+VII.
+INFORMATION FORMING PART OF THE BOARD?S REPORT PURSUANT TORULE 5 OF THE COMPANIES (APPOINTMENT AND REMUNERATION OF MANAGERIAL PERSONNEL) RULES2014:

 IX.
 DISCLOSURE UNDER THE SEXUAL HARASSMENT OF WOMEN AT WORKPLACE(PREVENTION PROHIBITION AND REDRESSAL) ACT 2013: